When is the Eurovision Song Contest 2024 final and semi finals?

 Annual song contest is taking place in Sweden, where protests are expected to take place over Israel’s participation

-The first semi-final of the Eurovision Song Contest is taking place tonight (Tuesday 7 May), with Ireland’s contestant Bambie Thug up against Ukraine’s duo Alyona Alyona and Jerry Heil.
+The first semi-final of the Eurovision Song Contest took place on Tuesday 7 May, with Ireland’s contestant Bambie Thug sailing through to the final along with Croatia’s Baby Lasagna and Ukraine’s Alyona Alyona and Jerry Heil.

-Fifteen semi-finalists will perform at the Malmö Arena in Sweden, all of whom are hoping to make it through to the grand final on Saturday 11 May.
+Fifteen semi-finalists performed at the Malmö Arena in Sweden, all of whom were hoping to make it through to the grand final on Saturday 11 May.

-The UK’s entry, pop singer Olly Alexander, will be performing his song “Dizzy”.
-However, he has already made the final, as the UK is one of the “big five” countries guaranteed a place thanks to their status as one of the largest contributors to the European Broadcasting Union (EBU), the organisers behind Eurovision.

-Cork-born, London-based singer Bambie Thug is hoping to make it through with their electro-metal song “Doomsday Blue”, along with Sweden’s delegates, the Norway-born twin singers Marcus & Martinus, who will sing their club bop “Unforgettable”.
+Cork-born, London-based singer Bambie Thug, one of the favourites to win, made it through with their electro-metal song “Doomsday Blue”, along with Sweden’s delegates, the Norway-born twin singers Marcus & Martinus, who sang their club bop “Unforgettable”.
 Sweden is also an automatic finalist thanks to their 2023 win.

-Alyona and Heil, who are set to perform fifth on 7 May, are considered strong competition with their moving anthem “Teresa & Maria”.
+Alyona and Heil are considered strong competition with their moving anthem “Teresa & Maria”.
 Ukraine last won in 2022 with Kalush Orchestra, and before that in 2016 with Jamala.

-Elsewhere, current favourite Baby Lasagna will perform the outlandish “Rim Tim Tagi Dim”, and Finnish entrant Windows95Man with “No Rules!”.
+Elsewhere, current favourite Baby Lasagna will now perform his outlandish “Rim Tim Tagi Dim” at the grand final, as will Finnish entrant Windows95Man with “No Rules!”.

-Other countries competing in the first semi-final include Cyprus, Serbie, Lithuania, Poland, Iceland, Slovenia, Moldova, Azerbaijan, Australia, Portugal and Luxembourg.
+The UK’s entry, pop singer Olly Alexander, also performed his song “Dizzy”.
+However, he has already made the final, as the UK is one of the “big five” countries guaranteed a place thanks to their status as one of the largest contributors to the European Broadcasting Union (EBU), the organisers behind Eurovision.

 Another 16 countries will compete in the second semi-final on Thursday 9 May: Malta, Albania, Greece, Switzerland, Czechia, Austria, Denmark, Armenia, Latvia, San Marino, Georgia, Belgium, Estonia, Israel, Norway and the Netherlands.